stakater/IngressMonitorController/docs/pingdom-configuration.md

 | apiKey | Pingdom API Token generated inside My Pingdom |

 ## Optional
-The following optional property can be included if you want to declare some default options, without re-declaring them for each EndpointMonitor.
+The following optional properties can be included if you want to declare some default options, without re-declaring them for each EndpointMonitor.
 You are able to override any of them via EndpointMonitor specific options.

 | Key               | Description                                              |